 - disable save-as-draft in Enketo Express

 Widgets have been modular for a while now.
 A widget lives in its own folder and is easy to enable or disable in a particular application.
 It is also straightforward to add your own custom widget in your own application and still use the common Enketo Core library.
-Sometimes these widgets make it in the official Enketo Core library but without being activated by default such as the ArcGIS geo widget contributed by Esri.
+Sometimes these widgets make it in the official Enketo Core library without being activated by default such as the ArcGIS geo widget contributed by the Survey123 team at Esri.

 It has recently become possible to augment the most elementary part of Enketo’s form engine by adding methods at the end of its standard evaluation cascade.
 A good example can be found here (